 3) secret medieval treasure trove

 “Hrm,” you may be thinking to yourself.
 “This is just a weird pile of coins, and I have lots of those at home hiding among my couch cushions.
-What’s so special about that?”
+Why should I spend part of my precious 24 hours in Lyon on this?”
 Well, these coins date from the 14th century and were buried by an unknown person during the Hundred Years’ War.
 I presume he was trying to hide them from enemy soldiers.

-Well, it looks like those enemy soldiers found our mysterious Coin-Burier because these babies weren’t discovered until 1993 when someone randomly dug them up while trying to build a parking lot.
+Now, it looks like those enemy soldiers found our mysterious Coin-Burier and did something medieval to him because these babies weren’t discovered until 1993 when someone randomly dug them up while trying to build a parking lot.
 There!
 Now you think they’re a lot more exciting than the lint-covered specimens hiding in your sofa, don’t you?

 4) “Bathsheba at her Bath” by Veronese